lastmjs/redux-store-element/README.md

 * The `statechange` event supplies the redux state in the `detail.state` property on the event

 ## Development
-To play with the example, go to the root of the project:
+To play with the example, clone the repo, go to the root of the project, and run the following commands:
 ```
 bower install
 npm install